AL-SAFWAN/tms/README.md

 - **Sanitization and Validation:** The service layer returns a sanitized object back to the endpoint, suitable for use by the client.
 This object is also validated using Pydantic schemas to ensure it meets the expected format and data types.

-- **Pydantic Schemas:** Within our Pydantic schemas, we define CRUD-based classes, utilize inheritance to define a base model, and implement enums for field values.
-We also simulate SQL joins in the response model using Pydantic schemas to craft comprehensive and relational data responses.
+- **Pydantic Schemas:** Within my Pydantic schemas, I define CRUD-based classes, utilize inheritance to define a base model, and implement enums for field values.
+I also simulate SQL joins in the response model using Pydantic schemas to craft comprehensive and relational data responses.

 This structured flow ensures that the TMS backend is secure, scalable, and maintainable, with clear separations of concerns and robust data validation at every step of the process.